offloc/offloc-prism-silex-skeleton/README.md

-The goal of this skeleton is to provide minimal boilerplate such that keeping an instance of Prism up to date can be done via `composer update` and requiring little to no tweaking of the boilerplate after updating.
+The goal of this skeleton is to provide minimal boilerplate such that keeping an instance of Prism up to date can be done via `composer update` and requiring little to no tweaking of the already existing boilerplate.

 Requirements